TyrealGray/Canvest/packages/canvest-cli/README.md

     - `notEqual( otherSnapshot )`: snapshot should not equal to `otherSnapshot`
     - `isMatch( otherSnapshot, tolerance )`: snapshot could equal to `otherSnapshot` if test ignores number of tolerance percentage of pixels
     - `notMatch( otherSnapshot, tolerance )`: snapshot could not equal to `otherSnapshot` even after test ignores number of tolerance percentage of pixels

-#### **autoShot(name, canvas): Promise\<void>**
-take a snapshot of current canvas and cached in local, if local snapshot already exists, compare current snapshot with local one automatically

-- `name`: a unique name for snapshot to save under `./canvest/autoShot/(the-name-you-given).png`
-- `canvas`: HTML5 canvas dom element

-**as long as your local snapshot doesn't get removed, `autoShot` will do the comparison instead of caching it and pass test.**

 ## Typescript
 To support Typescript, you will need run `npm i @canvest/canvest-ts --save-dev`